 Benefits and Drawbacks of Tankless Heaters

-Water heating accounts for about 18 percent of energy usage in an average American household.
+in an average American household.
 Demand water heating systems can cut energy usage for heating water by up to 50 percent, depending on groundwater temperatures, the target temperature for heated water and the flow rate.
 In western Arizona and eastern Nevada, groundwater temperatures are warmer than in northern areas of the U.S., so water reaches the desired temperature faster and uses less energy to do so.

 Tankless systems cost more than conventional tank heaters but often last more than 20 years.
 Installation costs may be high if gas fittings must be changed to accommodate the new system.
 Using a professional company with experience in gas appliance installation is recommended to ensure that the unit is safely installed and vented.